-National Weather Service forecasters alerted about an excessive heat in the county that started on Monday from 10 a.m. and which suppose to end today at 8 p.m.
+National Weather Service forecasters alerted about an excessive heat in the county.
+The alert started on Monday from 10 a.m. and should end today at 8 p.m.

 According to the forecasters, the extreme heat is expected everywhere, besides coastal areas.